jacobtread/office-convert-server/README.md

 # Office convert server

-Simple server for converting office file formats into PDF files
+Simple server for converting office file formats into PDF files built on top of LibreOffice

 ## Requirements

+Requires LibreOffice and LibreOfficeKit

 Debian: